Kandru/cs2-loadout-keeper/README.md

 The default type of weapons to save and give on respawn (every weapon_ key will be saved anyway but only the default_setting will be given to a player by default).
 Can be: ALL, WEAPONS, PRIMARY, SECONDARY, GRENADES OR ITEMS.

+### reset_buy_menu_loadout

+Wether or not to reset the buy menu loadout history on respawn.
+Defaults to true.
+Otherwise players can not properly change their loadout if weapons are given.

+### announce_loadout_given_*

+How the player will be notified when loadout has been modified.

 ## Commands

 ### !loadout / !la <all|weapons|primary|secondary|grenades|items>